gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-State Bank Commissioner closed the bank citing depreciation of securities and insufficient quick assets.
+Closed Jan 3 by the State Bank Commissioner citing depreciation of securities and lack of quick assets; examiners had been at work.

 Newspaper Excerpt